-If you select SearchCard from Logins menu of RoboForm toolbar then SearchCard Argument Entry dialog will be shown, it requests values of searchcard arguments.
+If you select SearchCard from Logins menu of RoboForm toolbar then SearchCard Argument Entry dialog will be displayed.

 %rfarg:-Enter Address Here%

-that appears in Prompt field of SearchCard sets prompt to "Enter Address Here".
+that appears in Prompt field of SearchCard and sets prompt to "Enter Address Here".

 You can have more than one argument to a SearchCard.